Label: Century Media

 8. No Good Story Ever Starts with Drinking Tea

 Oh man, it’s Lemmy!
 Motörhead!
 Oh wait, that’s not Lemmy.
 Hey look, a drinking song!
 This is kind of fun!
 Yay, sing you silly… Vikings?
 Whatever you are, sing!
 It’s like Korpiklaani without all the suck!
 OH!
 I can hear Olli!
 Hurray!
 Wait… wait wait wait… what the hell was that?
 Alvin and the Chipmunks singing a clip from “March of the Varangian Guard?”
 Damnit, Nygård, why do you keep doing this to me?
 Fortunately, now there’s some soloing and I’m starting to forget.
 What was I complaining about?
-This is fun in the way that it gets me so jazzed up that the annoying things don’t last long enough to really get under my skin.
+Was it this weird, crappy shouting, because that’s annoying.

 9. We Ride Together